GluuFederation/docs-openbanking-prod/docs/source/install-cn.md

     1. [Map](#non-registered-fqdn) your vm ip to the fqdn `demoexample.gluu.org`

 ## Install Gluu using Helm

-1. Create an Amazon Aurora database with MySQL compatibility version >= `Aurora(MySQL 5.7) 2.07.1` and capacity type `Serverless`.
-Make sure the EKS cluster can reach the database endpoint.
-You may choose to use the same VPC as the EKS cluster.
-Save the master user, master password, and initial database name for use in Gluus helm chart.

 1.  **Optional if not using istio ingress:** Install [nginx-ingress](https://github.com/kubernetes/ingress-nginx) Helm [Chart](https://github.com/helm/charts/tree/master/stable/nginx-ingress).